GiusyeAnastasia/project-site/Giusy.md

     </td>
     <td>
       <p> Based on the description, the main topics regarding Michelangelo's work at the Basilica di San Lorenzo are: </p>
-        <p> 1.
-The New Sacristy (Sagrestia Nuova): This is the key area where Michelangelo's completed works are found.
-He designed the entire space and created the famous tombs. </p>
+<p> 1.The New Sacristy (Sagrestia Nuova)This is where Michelangelo's most famous contributions reside.
+He designed the entire space and sculpted the magnificent tombs of Giuliano de' Medici and Lorenzo de' Medici.</p>
-        <p> 2.
-Unfulfilled Designs: While Michelangelo had a vision for the facade, his designs were never implemented.
-You can learn more about them at a separate museum. </p>
+<p> 2.The FacadeMichelangelo never finished the facade, but he did create several designs that can be seen at the Casa Buonarroti museum in Florence [Michelangelo's Model for the Facade of San Lorenzo].</p>
-        <p> 3.
-Unconfirmed Sketches: There's a possibility of hidden sketches by Michelangelo, but they are inaccessible and their existence remains unverified.</p>
+<p> 3.Hidden SketchesThere are rumors of hidden sketches by Michelangelo in a chamber beneath the Basilica, but these are not accessible to the public.</p>
+<p> </p>

+*While the response contained extensive information I decided to use Prompt Chaining technique.
+I used the Prompt Chaining technique to build the complex query step-by-step.
+First, I asked to retrieve the main topics from the description, then I asked it to make a list out of those main and the result was following:*

+<p>Sure, here is a list of the main topics:</p>

+<p> Main Topics </p>
+<p> The New Sacristy (Sagrestia Nuova) </p>
+<p> The Facade </p>
+<p> Hidden Sketches </p>

     </td>
   </tr>
 </tbody>